-The Zen priest Shun’oku Myōha (1311–1388) is shown seated cross-legged in a red lacquer chair with his shoes placed on a footrest.
-Shun’oku’s illustrious monastic career included top administrative positions, abbotships at major monasteries, and close relationships with the first and third Ashikaga shoguns.
-Zen portraits of this type, called chinsō, were disseminated among followers and served a ritual function in funerals and memorial services.
+The Zen monk Shun’oku Myōha (1311–1388) is shown sitting cross-legged in a red lacquer chair with his shoes placed on a footrest.
+Shun’oku’s illustrious monastic career included top administrative positions, abbotships at major monastery temples, including Tenryūji and Nanzenji in Kyoto, and close relationships with the first and third Ashikaga shoguns.
+Zen portraits called chinsō were disseminated among followers and served a ritual function in memorial services.
 The bamboo staff signifies authority, and Shun’oku’s decorative robes and kesa (monk’s vestment) are important signs of rank.
 Shun’oku inscribed his portrait with a poem:

 There are no eyes atop the head.

 This is everything; this is nothing.

 Inscribed by Myōha of Tenryū[ji] for [illegible] at Muryōju’in

 —Translation by Anne Nishimura Morse and Samuel Morse

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.